Theme Building: History

 The original design for the airport created by Pereira & Luckman in 1959 had all the terminal buildings and parking structures connected to a huge glass dome, which would serve as a central hub for traffic circulation.
 The plan was eventually scaled down considerably, and the terminals were constructed elsewhere on the property.
 The Theme Building was subsequently built to mark the spot intended for the dome structure, as a reminder of the original plan.

-There are conflicting reports to whether the restaurant once had a 360 degree rotating floor when it originally opened.
-However, that is only legend and LAX officials confirmed the restaurant never revolved, yet because of its appearance and views, many visitors “think it revolves.”

 The building construction contract was awarded to Robert E. McKee General Contractor, Inc. of El Paso, Texas.

 The structure was dedicated on June 25, 1961, by Vice President Lyndon B. Johnson.
 The Los Angeles City Council designated the building, which lies within the Westchester neighborhood of the city of Los Angeles, a historic-cultural monument (no. 570) in 1993.

 A $4 million renovation, with retro-futuristic interior and electric lighting designed by Walt Disney Imagineering, was completed before the Encounter Restaurant opened there in 1997.
 Visitors are able to take an elevator up to the Observation Level to get a 360-degree view of arriving and departing planes.
+An airport spokeswoman said that because of its appearance and views, some people thought it revolved after visiting it, even though it did not.

 After the September 11 attacks, the Observation Level was closed for security reasons.
 Following a $12.3 million restoration of the building completed in 2010, the observation level re-opened to the public on Saturdays and Sundays starting July 10.
 Additionally, on September 9, 2003, a permanent memorial honoring those who perished in the attacks of September 11 was opened on the grounds of the Theme Building.

-The Encounter Restaurant closed for business in December 2013 with no future plans to reopen, although the building's observation level is still open on weekends.
+The Encounter Restaurant closed for business in December 2013 with no future plans to reopen.
+The reason cited was that the restaurant was in a non-secure area of the airport, so travelers were reluctant to spend time there when a possibly lengthy security checkpoint lay ahead, or leave after being screened and have to go through security again upon returning.
+The observation level of the building was then open on weekends until 2016 when its schedule was reduced to one weekend per month, before closing permanently in September 2018.